enricguso/guso_interspeech25/README.md

 ## Train configuration

 Next, to train the DeepFilternet3 model with its default hyperparameters, the training script requires
-* a model directory that contains a config files such as `trained_model/config.ini`
+* a model directory that contains a config files such as `models/D00_DNS5/config.ini`
     * in this configuration file, we have modified `p_reverb`=1.0 to apply the HA RIRs to all the training utterances.
 The rest of hyperparameters are kept default.
     * in this folder, the checkpoints and summaries of the model will be saved
 * the `dconf.cfg` file that lists the HDF5 files and allow for sampling factors.
 * the actual data directory containing the nine HDF5 files we have described in `dconf.cfg`.

+We provide all model weights under `/models`.

 ## Evaluation
 Finally, to run the objective evaluation scripts, you should install the requirements from the [URGENT challenge](https://github.com/urgent-challenge/urgent2024_challenge/).
 Then adjust the paths to DNSMOS models and test set speech, noise and RIRS in